mfrachet/acodingdance/blog/a-tale-of-bounded-components.md

 I have written this kind of code (or variants) a million times.

-And this is exactly the problem: **I had to rewrite it a million time** because the previous code can only be used in the specific context of my app.
+And this is exactly the problem: **I had to rewrite it a million times** because the previous code can only be used in **the specific application context**.

-#### Data driven component
+#### The `Stepper` using a Data driven approach

-I also could have written it with a bit more abstract approach and rely on some specific data type.
-This specific data type could be understood by the UI component:
+I sometime write components that are data driven.
+It means that my data should have a specific shape that my component knows about.
+It's like a contract (or a tight bound?) between the data and the component.

+_The following code is written in TypeScript to show the link between the Step interface and the Stepper component._

 ```tsx
 interface Step {